SmartmediaAI/PersonalSum/README.md

 - `BanFilter.py`: Contains the `BanFilter` class used to identify workers who consistently submit low-quality work.
 - `HITOrganizer.py`: Contains the `HITOrganizer` class used to organize HIT (Human Intelligence Task) files and move them based on approval status.
 - `main.ipynb`: A Jupyter Notebook that ties together the functionalities of other scripts to filter, approve, reject, and organize assignments in an interactive format.
+- `RetriveAndLoadData.py`: Scripts to convert the CSV data into corectly formated txt files.
+The script was slightly altered to fit into this repository, and relies on the user to give the path to the CSV data and a folder for storage.
+Our data is stripped and cleaned, but we kept the "Remove Emojis" function.
 - `mturk_helpers.py`: Contains helper functions used to manage MTurk HITs, such as creating HITs, processing directories, and handling qualifications.
 - `old_main_with_definitions.ipynb`: An older version of the main notebook with all function definitions included.
 - `README.md`: This file.